burakaksoy/DuckieBot-ROS-ArucoTags-Parking/README.md

 This repository is created for one of the DuckieBot projects at RPI Robotics1 course.

+In this project, Duckiebots will perform several parking scenarios using single camera visual feedback, which utilizes the guidance of track lines and squared fiducial markers.
+Squared Fiducial Markers will be used to calculate the relative pose of other Duckiebots also present in the scene, while track lines will be used for guidance or general helper marks.

 Helpful links to start:

 - https://www.duckietown.org/